MicrosoftDocs/power-automate-docs/articles/flows-excel.md

 ms.reviewer: angieandrews
 ---

-# Use flows in Excel for the web
+# Use flows with Excel for the web

 Integrate Power Automate with Excel for the web to automate repetitive tasks, reduce errors, and improve productivity.
 For example, you can track customer feedback, manage projects, or analyze data.
 By connecting Excel to apps and services like Microsoft SharePoint, Teams, and Planner, Power Automate can make collaboration and data sharing across different platforms seem effortless.